DanBeard/janus_file_browser/README.md

 DISCLAIMER:
-This script hosts a web server bound to localhost:9191 that will give a directory listing and server files from your root directory.
-It is shoud not serve to other IPs.
+This script hosts a web server bound to localhost:9191 that will give a directory listing and serve files from your root directory.
+It should, by default,  not serve to other IPs.
-However hosting anything is inherently dangerous.
+However hosting anything like this is inherently dangerous.
 Do not use this unless you know what you are doing and you are doing it securely.